jbrijs/project2/README.md

 ---

-This project is a little bit of a mess.
 At the start, most of my data preprocessing and model training were done in python scripts.
 Once all the data was fetched and the baseline was trained, I decided to do more formal preprocessing in the `DataPreprocessing.ipynb` notebook and training in the `Model.ipynb` notebook.

 To run any of the scripts, it should be as easy as running a command like: